jakecush1/php-syntax-guide/phpsyntax.md

       echo "The number is: $x <br>";
     }
     ```
-    foreach - loops through a block of code for each element in an array
+    foreach - loops through a block of code for each element in an array<br>
-      The foreach loop works only on arrays, and is used to loop through each key/value pair in an array.
+      The foreach loop works only on arrays, and is used to loop through each key/value pair in an array.<br>

       ```
       $colors = array("red", "green", "blue", "yellow");
       foreach ($colors as $value) {